MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

 The `ChoiceInput` action inherits all of the properties defined in [InputDialog](#inputdialog) and defines these six additional properties:

 1. `ChoiceOptions`: This property is used to format the presentation of the confirmation choices that are presented to the user.
-2. `ConfirmChoices`: This is an expression that you use to evaluate the choices entered by the user.
+2. `Choices`: An adaptive expression that evaluates to a ChoiceSet that contains the [ordered] list of choices for the user to choose from.
 3. `DefaultLocale`: Sets the default locale for input processing that will be used unless one is passed by the caller.
 Supported locales are Spanish, Dutch, English, French, German, Japanese, Portuguese, Chinese
-4. `OutputFormat`: The default output format for `ConfirmInput` is a boolean.
-If this property is set then the output of the expression is the value returned by the dialog. <!-- huh? -->
+4. `OutputFormat`: an adaptive expression that evaluates to one of the `ChoiceOutputFormat` enumeration values: switch (this.OutputFormat.GetValue(dc.State)) {
+                    case ChoiceOutputFormat.Value:
+                    default:
+                        dc.State.SetValue(VALUE_PROPERTY, foundChoice.Value);
+                        break;
+                    case ChoiceOutputFormat.Index:
+                        dc.State.SetValue(VALUE_PROPERTY, foundChoice.Index);
+                        break;
+                }
 5. `Style`: This defines the type of list to present to the user when confirming their input.
 This uses the `ListStyle` enum which consists of:
     1. `None`: Don't include any choices for prompt.
     2. `Auto`: Automatically select the appropriate style for the current channel.